mciboro/rotate-arrays/README.md

-Implementation of rotate operations on tables representing simple 8x8 images.
+Implementation of rotate operations on arrays representing simple 8x8 images.